MiracleDevs/Paradigm.Services/README.md

 Change log
 ---

+Version `2.0.15`
+- Updated the UnitOfWork to be thread safe.
+The only caveat is the CommitChanges is locked and can not be executed in parallel.
+  This may change in the future if required.

 Version `2.0.14`
 - Updated nuget dependencies.
 - Modified the `ArgumentParser` to allow not nullable types to receive default values if no value was provided in the command line.